Season: Non-calendar-based reckoning

 Ecologically speaking, a season is a period of the year in which only certain types of floral and animal events happen (e.g.: flowers bloom—spring; hedgehogs hibernate—winter).
-So, if we can observe a change in daily floral and animal events, the season is changing.
+So, if a change in daily floral and animal events can be observed, the season is changing.
 In this sense, ecological seasons are defined in absolute terms, unlike calendar-based methods in which the seasons are relative.
-If specific conditions associated with a particular ecological season don't normally occur in a particular region, then that area cannot be said to experience that season on a regular basis.
+If specific conditions associated with a particular ecological season do not normally occur in a particular region, then that area cannot be said to experience that season on a regular basis.

-In Great Britain, the onset of spring used to be defined as when the maximum daily temperature reached 50 °F (10 °C) in a defined sequence of days.
-This almost always occurred in March.
-However, with global warming this temperature is now not uncommon in the winter.

 Modern mid-latitude ecological

 Six ecological seasons can be distinguished without fixed calendar-based dates like the meteorological and astronomical seasons.
 Oceanic regions tend to experience the beginning of the hibernal season up to a month later than continental climates.
 Conversely, prevernal and vernal seasons begin up to a month earlier near oceanic and coastal areas.
-For example, prevernal crocus blooms typically appear as early as February in coastal areas of British Columbia, the British Isles, but generally don't appear until March or April in locations like the Midwest USA or parts of eastern Europe.
+For example, prevernal crocus blooms typically appear as early as February in coastal areas of British Columbia, the British Isles, but generally do not appear until March or April in locations like the Midwestern United States and parts of eastern Europe.
 The actual dates for each season vary by climate region and can shift from one year to the next.
 Average dates listed here are for mild and cool temperate climate zones in the Northern Hemisphere: